New Admits - First YearYOUR NEXT STEPS 2023

 This is your initial introduction to the student perspective of UofT Law, featuring comprehensive programming with the law school community including current JD students, alumni and your student services team.

 Best of all, you may attend as long as you have not declined our offer of admission.
-Accepting the offer is not a prerequisite to join everyone at the event.
+Accepting the offer is not a prerequisite for participating in the events.

 HOW